 Getting a visa

 If you require a visa for your visit to the Netherlands, you need to apply for one at the Dutch embassy or consulate in your country.
-You should do this approximately 2 months before your arrival to the Netherlands.
-You cannot get a visa in the Netherlands.
+You should do this approximately 2 months before your arrival to the Netherlands as no visas are issued upon arrival to the country.

 Procedures and documents